 See, it’s not a matter of not finding a way through life’s obstacles.
 Sometimes we see the way all too clearly but forget to pin it on the map.

-By the time we were finished with what we were doing, we’ve lost the thread and the entire location.
+By the time we’re finished with what we’re doing, we’ve lost the thread and the entire location.

 And so on and so (not) forth.
-Round and round the same territory, we let habit eat us alive.
+Round and round the same territory, our habits consume us.

 PS – It’s not just with individuals.
 We do this on a general level, too, as cultures and civilizations.
-Take a look at today’s Observatory, for example, see how a 104-year-old newspaper clipping tells tales of awesome anticipation not followed through.
+Take a look at today’s Observatory, for example, see how a 104-year-old newspaper clipping tells a tale of awesome anticipation that was not followed through.